 Active and devoted lay persons found her to be an inspiring leader who was deeply faithful to the Church and filled by the Holy Spirit with a confidence in women's own capability.
 Angela read the "signs of the times" and carried forth a mission that would honor education in all things, for women of all circumstances.
-She created the Ursuline Order and made it her life's mission to serve those seeking spiritual and educational guidance.
+She created a company of women and made it her life's mission to serve those seeking spiritual and educational guidance.
 Her vision for young women was expressed through her life's work, and is confirmed by the present Ursuline Constitutions:

 Our Ursuline tradition of education offers a Christian vision of the person and the world; enables young women to view their culture in the light of faith and to be a gospel leaven, that is, to be leaders actively engaged in the concerts of their own 'marketplace,' creatively involving themselves in the restructuring of a more just society.

 Long ago, Angela asked her company "to take great care that the good directions given you are observed in earnest" and in the same breath added, "If, with change of times and circumstances, it becomes necessary to make fresh rules or to alter anything, do it with prudence, after taking good advice."
 (Last Legacy)